Late in December, one person was killed in a multi-vehicle accident involving a tractor-trailer on Interstate 75 in Georgia.

 When it comes to large vehicles, like 18-wheeler trucks, the rules of the road aren’t the same.
 These types of vehicles (and drivers) require training and careful regulation, which is why both states and individual companies have specific guidelines geared towards driver and vehicle safety.

 If you are hoping to prove negligence, you will need the help of an attorney.
-Typically, these types of claims require careful investigation, as there are a number of factors to examine, including training programs, safety materials, log books and GPS systems.
+Typically, these types of claims require careful investigation, as there are a number of factors to examine, including training programs, safety materials, logbooks, and GPS systems.
 And that’s just if a driver is part of a company.
-Many truck accidents involve independent contractors, or drivers who may not fall under any corporate entity.
+Many truck and car accidents involve independent contractors or drivers who may not fall under any corporate entity.

 If you or someone you love has been injured in a trucking accident, you may be eligible to collect damages or other compensation.